Stephanie Nowack

 About me

-Stephanie has a decade’s experience leading large-scale, multi-stakeholder research projects in Global South contexts, using participatory and emancipatory methodologies.
-Broadly, her research interests are underpinned by a social – & epistemic justice lens and related to: contextually-grounded, decolonial understandings of playful learning, teacher professional development, and gender – & disability inclusive education, in Global South contexts, including emergency settings.
+Stephanie has a decade’s experience leading large-scale, multi-stakeholder research projects in international contexts, using participatory, and emancipatory methodologies.
+Her research interests are underpinned by a social – & epistemic justice lens, focusing on education on the margins.
+She is passionate about contextually-grounded, decolonial understandings of playful learning, teacher professional development, and gender – & disability inclusive education.

-Stephanie is a convenor for the Crisis, Education, and Epistemic Justice (CEEJ) Network and an Organiser for the Cambridge Network for Disability and Education Research (CaNDER).
-She is a 2019 Harvard Graduate School of Education Project Zero Classroom Fellow and an Advisory Council Member of the Winford Centre for Children and Women in Nigeria.
+Stephanie is a convenor for the University of Oxford’s Crisis, Education, and Epistemic Justice (CEEJ) Network, an Organiser for the Cambridge Network for Disability and Education Research (CaNDER), and an Advisory Council Member of the Winford Centre for Children and Women in Nigeria.

 Research Projects